brianhhu/CV/README.md

-# Brian Hu's CV
+# Brian Hu's Personal CV in Latex
-Personal CV in LaTeX

-This CV is based loosely on a LaTeX template from Jason Blevins' [website](http://jblevins.org/projects/cv-template/).
+This CV is based loosely on a LaTeX template from [Jason Blevins' website](http://jblevins.org/projects/cv-template/).

-The bibentry package is a little weird- you have to compile the tex file with the \bibliography command in order to generate the appropriate .bbl file.
+The bibentry package is a little weird- you have to first compile the tex file with the \bibliography command in order to generate the appropriate .bbl file.
 However, this will also add a list of references to the end of the CV (which is not ideal).
-Once this .bbl file has been generated, you can simply comment out the \bibliography command to only generate the in-text references at the appropriate location within the CV.
+Once this .bbl file has been generated, you can simply comment out the \bibliography command and re-compile the tex file to only generate the in-text references at the appropriate location within the CV.

 **hucv** is a .bib file with BibTeX entries for each of my publications.
 This has to be updated manually for new publications.